-The course of study for B. Pharm shall include Semester Wise Theory & Practical as given in Table - I to VIII.
-The number of hours to be devoted to each theory, tutorial and practical course in any semester shall not be less than that shown in Table - I to VIII.
+The course of study for B. Pharm lateral shall include Semester Wise Theory & Practical as given in Table - III to VIII.
+The number of hours to be devoted to each theory, tutorial and practical course in any semester shall not be less than that shown in Table - III to VIII.
+(Table I and II are not required for B. Pharm.
+Lateral entry students)